huntantr/mint-cli/README.md

 # Plans
-Want to create a KDE Plasme desktop widget to show bugdet progress.
+Want to create a KDE Plasma desktop widget to show bugdet progress.

 # mint-cli